caitlinfriesen/cv/README.md

 **Friesen CN**, Hontela A (2012).
 The potential effects of cadmium and other mixed metal mining effluents on fish species in Morrison Lake, with particular emphasis on sockeye salmon.
 Review commissioned by Skeena Fisheries Commission.
 Submitted to the British Columbia Ministry of Environment, April 2012.

 ## Presentations
+Zaw A, Schappaugh N, **Friesen CN**, de Vries GJ, Petrulis A. “Spatial organization of distinct vasopressinergic projections in the mouse brain”.
+28th Annual Meeting of the Society for Behavioral Neuroendocrinology, June 25, 2024

+Schappaugh N, Zaw A, **Friesen CN**, de Vries GJ, Petrulis A. “Sex differences in vasopressin 1a receptor expression within the social behavior network of the mouse brain”.
+28th Annual Meeting of the Society for Behavioral Neuroendocrinology, June 25, 2024

+Hartswick DR, **Friesen CN**, Schappaugh N, Selke A, Kindler P, de Vries GJ, Petrulis A. “Behavioral and structural phenotypes of novel vasopressin 1a receptor cre-driver and conditional knockout mouse strain”.
+28th Annual Meeting of the Society for Behavioral Neuroendocrinology, June 24, 2024

+**Friesen CN**, Selke A, de Vries GJ, Petrulis A. “The effects of sex and social experience on vasopressin 1a receptor distribution in the social brain of mice”.
+14th World Congress on Neurohypophysial Hormones, May 16, 2024

+Suarez SG, **Friesen CN**, de Vries GJ, Petrulis A. “Amplifying vasopressin in a sexually differentiated circuit leads to alteration in social and emotional behavior”.
+14th World Congress on Neurohypophysial Hormones, May 16, 2024

-**Friesen CN**, Schappaugh N, Selke A, de Vries GJ, Petrulis A. “Sex and social experience mediate vasopressin 1a receptor distribution in the lateral septum of mice”, Oral presentation, Society for Neuroscience Annual Meeting, Nov 13, 2023
+**Friesen CN**, Schappaugh N, Selke A, de Vries GJ, Petrulis A. “Sex and social experience mediate vasopressin 1a receptor distribution in the lateral septum of mice”.
+Society for Neuroscience Annual Meeting, Nov 13, 2023

+Hartswick DR, **Friesen CN**, Selke A, Kindler P, Schappaugh N, Rigney N, de Vries GJ, Petrulis A. “Behavioral and structural phenotypes of a novel vasopressin 1a receptor cre-driver mouse strain”.
+Society for Neuroscience Annual Meeting, Nov 13, 2023

-**Friesen CN**, Selke A, de Vries GJ, Petrulis A. “The effects of sex and social experience on vasopressin 1a receptor expression in mice”, Oral presentation, Georgia State University Postdoctoral Symposium, Sept 23, 2022
+**Friesen CN**, Selke A, de Vries GJ, Petrulis A. “The effects of sex and social experience on vasopressin 1a receptor expression in mice”.
+Georgia State University Postdoctoral Symposium, Sept 23, 2022

 **Friesen CN**.
-"Patterns of dominance in a social fish", Oral presentation, Neuroscience Institute of Georgia State University Seminar Series, July 8, 2022
+"Patterns of dominance in a social fish".
+Neuroscience Institute of Georgia State University Seminar Series, July 8, 2022

 **Friesen CN**, Han J, Young RL, Hofmann HA.
 "Physiological and molecular correlates of variation in space use and aggression in a highly social fish".
 The 57th Annual Conference of the Animal Behavior Society, July 28-31, 2020

 **Friesen CN**, Han J, Young RL, Hofmann HA.
 "Using correlated patterns of behavioral and molecular variation to understand individual variation".
 Society for Integrative and Comparative Biology Meeting, Jan 5, 2020

+Han JW, **Friesen CN**, Young RL, Hofmann HA.
+"Social Regulation of Neural Transcriptomes".
+24th Annual Meeting of the Society for Behavioral Neuroendocrinology, Jan 5, 2020

+Wang JY, Paggeot LX, **Friesen CN**, Solomon-Lane TK, Hofmann HA, Young RL.
+“Neural Transcriptomic Responses to Social Opportunity”.
+24th Annual Meeting of the Society for Behavioral Neuroendocrinology, Jan 5, 2020

 **Friesen CN**, Han J, Young RL, Hofmann HA.
 "Integrating behavior, physiology, and neural gene expression to understand individual variation".
 Brain, Behavior, and Evolution Seminar, November 15, 2019